aditya10avg/voice_doc/README.md

 ## **Gradio Interface**

 The Gradio interface allows users to:
-1. Record their voice by reading provided sentences.
+1. Record their voice by reading the provided sentences.
 2. Extract and analyze relevant voice features.
 3. Automatically save extracted features into a CSV file (`audio_features.csv`).